Are you looking for side hustles for nursing students to earn extra money?

 - And have a read of my article about how to find great training for transcription roles.

-A phlebotomist is the medical professional you see when you have to take a blood test.
+A phlebotomist is a medical professional you see when you have to take a blood test.

 Phlebotomy is not a remote position, but it can be flexible work across seven days in fixed or rotating locations.